jozsefkovacsacc/bevel/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story template
-about: Create a user story for Hyperledger Bevel
+about: Create a user story for BAF
 title: ''
 labels: ''
 assignees: ''